WeCovr

 3. Be Smarter When Buying Insurance

 Don't just auto-renew.
-The best car insurance provider for you one year may not be the best the next.
+The suitable car insurance provider for you one year may not be the best the next.

 • Compare, Compare, Compare: This is the golden rule.
-Use an independent and FCA-authorised broker like WeCovr to compare quotes from a wide panel of insurers.
-Our service is free to you and ensures you see the whole market, not just the providers on one comparison site.
+Use a regulated and FCA-authorised WeCovr specialist or one of our broker partners to compare quotes from a wide panel of insurers.
+Our service has no separate broker fee and can help support you see the whole market, not just the providers on one comparison site.

 • Consider a Black Box (Telematics): For young or new drivers, or those with previous convictions, a telematics policy that monitors your driving can be the fastest way to prove you are a safe driver and earn lower premiums.